Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 The major feature of this release is a new installer which makes the installation process significantly easier and faster, eliminates the need for a separate Globus container installation, and sets up an embedded certificate authority.
 Another significant contribution is a refinements to the Nimbus cloud monitoring service including a new feature that aggregates monitoring information from various Nimbus clouds.
 In addition, the release contains numerous feature enhancements and bug fixes.
 Check out the full changelog.

-The Nimbus 2.4 release is available for download at: http://www.nimbusproject.org/downloads/
+The Nimbus 2.4 release is available for download at: https://www.nimbusproject.org/downloads/

-Documentation is available at: http://www.nimbusproject.org/docs/2.4/
+Documentation is available at: https://www.nimbusproject.org/docs/2.4/

 Many thanks to folks who contributed their time, comments, and patches during the release candidate process!
 We would like to particularly acknowledge Patrick Armstrong, Ian Gable, Paulo Ricardo Motta Gomes, Colin Leavett-Brown, Mike Lowe, Paul Marshall, Pierre Riteau, and Mauricio Tsugawa.